-Published: February 4, 2014
+Published: March 12, 2014

-With America’s student debt now more than $1 trillion dollars and still growing, many borrowers face the likelihood of delaying their ability to begin their own households, or buy either a home or a vehicle.
-Further, in a tight job market, many new graduates are financially challenged to begin repayment even with their acquisition of marketable skills.
-For students that enrolled in predatory career education programs, onerous debt is incurred without an accompanying set of marketable skills or license to begin a new career.
+With America’s student debt now more than $1 trillion and still growing, many borrowers face the likelihood of delaying their ability to begin their own households, buy a home or a vehicle.
+Further, in a tight job market, many new graduates are financially challenged to begin repayment even with their newly-acquired marketable skills.

 For consumers enrolled in predatory career education programs – offered by for-profit colleges – onerous debt can be incurred without accompanying skills or license to begin a new career.
 Consumers may also be subject to a range of deceptive and high-pressure sales tactics to induce them to enroll and take out federal and private loans for these programs.

 To address these concerns, the Department of Education is currently engaged in rulemaking to define ‘gainful employment’ at career education programs, including those at for-profit colleges.
 The goal is to ensure that program attendees are not saddled with loans they cannot repay.
 A strong rule could help rein in some of the worst performing programs that leave students with high indebtedness and few employment prospects.